PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 direct calls to both cleanup runners remain untouched.
 The efficiency fixture now exercises the explicit phase and retains one graph-index build.
 Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.

+The constant-fold/redundant-cast pair is now characterized without production changes.
+Its optional keyword-only pass-state scope supports either fresh allocation or reuse of a parent scope, and both ordered owners receive the same ModelIR/layout/diagnostics/scope contract.
+Both current production calls use the external-scope form: one between very-late gather and normalization, and one after late layout/mean/SPP/gather cleanup.
+Focused contracts freeze both caller parents and their internal boundaries.
+The eventual phase should keep the optional scope outside a frozen ModelIR/layout/diagnostics context, allocate only when absent, and expose two stable owner IDs.